Shopify/mobile-buy-sdk-ios/README.md

 ### Documentation

-You can generate a complete HTML and `.docset` documentation by running the `Documentation` scheme.
+You can generate complete `.html` and `.docset` documentation by running the `Documentation` scheme.
 You can then use a documentation browser like [Dash](https://kapeli.com/dash) to access the `.docset` artifact, or browse the HTML directly in the `Docs/Buy` and `Docs/Pay` directories.

 The documentation is generated using [Jazzy](https://github.com/realm/jazzy).